Responsibly Going Responsive

 As web browsers, device capabilities and the overall user experience (UX) of being on the web continue to improve, it is vital that we all make sure our websites are catering to as many of our potential visitors as possible.

-If you are a business or nonprofit wondering whether your website UX lives up to the standards which you expect in representing your brand online, ask your web developer for help or feel free to drop us a line here at AmDee.
+If you are a business or nonprofit wondering whether your website UX lives up to the standards which you expect, ask your web developer for help or feel free to drop us a line here at AmDee.
 And make your organization’s website responsibly responsive.